AdobeDocs/experience-manager-64.en/help/communities/using/nested-groups.md

 ![](assets/parenttonestedgroup.png)

-Continue through the other panels with these settings :
+Continue through the other panels with these settings:

 * **2 Design**